5skr0ll3r/Cthulhu/tofix.md

 	sock,filemanager,reqspliter
 }and be implimented in the controller and then invoked in the cthulhu.py

+move Headers from frapitska and create a stand alone module for header construction

 XD damn asynchronous functionality... or so i thought have to rewrite For each hardcoded awaited request create a thread instead to wait for it